 It’s time for all of us to open our eyes, however, and see that the intellectual foundations of our political order are rotten.
 The suffering that people feel — the indignities of our politics — are not caused by bad politicians, or a lack of dignity among political leaders.
 They’re the result of excessively strong monopolies, and the often well-meaning businessmen controlling them, suppressing the American people, American businesses, American cities, and America itself.

-Matt Stoller is a Fellow at the Open Markets Program at the New America foundation.
+Matt Stoller is a fellow on the Open Markets team.
 His work focuses on industrial organization, monopoly power, and market structure.

 Contact Matt Stoller at email@example.com.